mrin-tech/121_Scene2/README.md

 CMPM121 HW2

 *** Main Mechanics: The Scripted camera moves along with with the moving chair.
 The moving chair can be moved by the player by using the arrow keys on the keyboard.
-The Change Light button can be used to switch the lamp light off, on and dimmed.
+The "Change Light" button can be used to switch the lamp light off, on and dimmed.
+The "Change Camera" button switches between a first person and a third person camera.

 Objects used in this scene: